InteraqtDev/interaqt.app/docs/tutorial/quick-example.md

 # Quick Example

 Create a simple application for leave requests.
 The application becomes effective after both the supervisor and the higher-level supervisor approve an employee's leave request.
-Ensure you have correctly created the project as instructed in Quick Start before beginning.
+Ensure you have correctly created the project as instructed in [Get Started](../get-started) before beginning.

-The following code will be completed in app/index.ts.
+The following code will be completed in `app/index.ts`.

 ## Define Basic Data Types and Interactions in the System